 Those words supply the context in which recruiters will read the rest of the resume.
 If it has done its job, they will agree with you one hundred per cent by the time they’ve finished.

-Alternatively, ask about our free resume review.
+Alternatively, upload your resume for a free resume review.